alexhunsley/tca-beam/README.md

 Enter `tca-beam`.
 This tiny tool generates a compiler-ready basic `Reducer` and `View` for all the feature names you give it. *Put a spring in your step!*

-Higher-order reducer generation is being added experimentally; see the `--make-hor` flag.
+Higher-order reducers are being added to Beam; see the `--make-hor` flag for the first iteration.

 ## Quick Start